 Do donkey kicks actually build glutes?

-Yes, donkey kicks effectively activate the gluteus maximus when done with proper form and a deliberate squeeze at the top.
-They won't replace heavy compound movements for muscle growth, but they're excellent for activation, isolation, and building the mind-muscle connection that makes your compound lifts more effective.
+Yes.
+Donkey kicks effectively activate the gluteus maximus when done with proper form and a deliberate squeeze at the top.
+They won't replace heavy compound movements like glute bridges or squats for muscle growth, but they're excellent for activation, isolation, and building the mind-muscle connection that makes your compound lifts more effective.

 How many donkey kicks should I do?